Traits That Can Develop If You've Been Unable To Meet Your Social Goals, And Which Can Hinder Your Further

 - If you're bitter about a certain type of person, try to understand and humanize them, rather than seeing them as a uniform evil group.

 - Keep working on your social issues.
-People get bitter because they feel they've been kept them from getting something they want.
+People can get bitter because they feel they've been kept them from getting something they want.
 Once you've reached your goals - and you will as long as they're reasonable - you'll have less to be angry about.

 - Become aware of your motivations for being judgmental.
 Is it because you've been rejected so much that turning people down before they can reject you is a way to protect your ego?
-Does it threaten your self-image to know you have the 'wrong' kind of friends?
+Does it threaten your self-image to know you have the "wrong" kind of friends?
 This article, as well as this one, may provide some more insight.

 - Pledge to give people a chance.
 Rather than judging them right off the bat, get to know them first, and possibly even hang out with them a few times.
-If they're still not doing it for you, that's fine, but you'll probably find that many people you initially dismissed have grown on you.
+If they're still not doing it for you, that's fine, but you'll probably find that some people you initially dismissed have grown on you.

 Desperation and neediness

-First, figure out if you're showing any outwardly desperate or needy behaviors and stop them.
+First, figure out if you're showing any outwardly desperate or needy behaviors and try to stop them.
 Inner feelings of desperation aren't something you can turn off on command.
 In my experience it often helps just to realize how counterproductive acting desperate can be.
 Simply knowing that seems to make some of the emotion go away.
 The other key is to gain some perspective.
 Refocus on your end goal.
 Accept it may still take a while before you have the social life you want, in the grander scheme of life it will come sooner rather than later, and that once you have it you'll have a long time to enjoy it afterward.

 Making too many insecure, self-pitying statements